-- Medical benefits: long-term care, HSAs, cafeteria plans, COBRA compliance, disability
+- Medical benefits: Long-term care, HSAs, cafeteria plans, COBRA compliance, disability

 - Maximizing retirement benefits

-- Why businesses need life insurance
+- Employing life insurance in business

-- Related party transactions: making them work
+- Related-party transactions: Making them work

-- Understand what strategies and techniques are most appropriate for businesses in dealing with employee-related issues, depreciation, related parties and more
+- Understand what strategies and techniques are most appropriate for businesses in dealing with employee-related issues

 All tax practitioners, both those working in public accounting as well as those in private industry, who are responsible for tax planning for their clients and/or companies